 - The second reason to employ a worm gear is the inability to reverse the power direction.
 Due to the friction between the wheel and the worm, it is effectively impossible for a wheel with the load applied to it to begin the worm moving.

 - On a normal gear, the output and input can be changed independently when enough load is applied.
 This makes adding a backstop to a normal gearbox necessary, further raising the complication of the gear configuration.

 There is one especially glaring reason why one would not select a worm gear over a normal gear: Lubrication.

 The movement between the wheel and the worm faces is totally sliding.
 There is no rolling part to the tooth contact or interaction.
 This makes them comparatively difficult to lubricate.

 The lubricants needed are commonly very great viscosity (ISO 320 and higher) and thus are problematic to filter, and the lubricants needed are usually specialized in what they perform, needing a product to be on-site, particularly for that type of equipment.

 For applications that need higher speed, a worm gearbox can be employed.
 The stainless steel gearbox can also be used.
 Some of the applications of a worm gearbox are:

 - Small machinery and conveyors

 Owing to its special model, the worm gear finds applications in different kinds of Industries.
+The stainless steel reducer is most commonly used in the food processing industry.
 Some of the most usual forms or places it is used are:

 When there is a requirement for noise control– The contact of two various elements in the worm gearbox decreases the noise pollution, making it comfortable for spaces where noise requires to be detected.
 Different industrial applications make use of the worm gearbox.